RG9-1485

 Competition

-People often buy printers just assuming that the price of cartridges and spares will be in some way “reasonable”.
-Manufacturers spares and repairs policies aren't always reasonable.
+Spares and repairs policies don't always look reasonable either.
 For instance, there just aren't any spares for most consumer inkjets.
-Lexmark part prices are notably high.
-One of the UKs distributors made a fortune in the 1990s substituting cheaper Canon parts for HP's identical item.
-Once a manufacturer has sold you a printer they tend to think they have the upper hand.
-Compatibles are a way of reminding them that people can find alternatives.
+Lexmark part prices have been notably high.
+One of the UKs distributors made a fortune in the 1990s substituting cheaper Canon parts for HP's identical item (it is difficult for HP to argue that the Canon part is a clone).

 Environment